anirudhadargar/Journal/README.md

+## 29th April
+- Jenkins run was successful for test cases of qis-20607.
+- Took 2 new test cases from qis-20623.
+- Completed the scripting of 1st one and pre-conditions of second one.

 ## 26th April
 - Completed the scripting of the last test case of QIS-20607.
 Ran jenkins but it failed.
 - Took a new test case from a different QIS and completed the pre-conditions and execution steps.
 It had some errors initially and discussed it with the person who wrote it.
 It was updated later.